dalathegreat/Nissan-LEAF-Inverter-Upgrade/README.md

 ## FAQ 🔍
 - Q: Why doesn't this work on my 2011-2012 LEAF?
 A: The early leaf has EM61 motors.
 These aren't compatible with the EM57 inverter style.
+- Q: Will this work on my 2018+ 40kWh 110kW LEAF?
+A: Yes, the 160kW inverter can be fitted to this model.
+It is plug and play, no bridge needed.
+Just pair in the resolver offset with Leafspy!
 - Q: What is resolver offset coding?
 A: See this video for more info: https://www.youtube.com/watch?v=Of2vCYgblY4
 - Q: Are there any weight savings?
 A: The 110kW inverter is 3.5kg lighter than the 80kW